A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

 \subsection{Nonequilibrium heat relation}

 In all that precedes, the quantity of heat has not yet been defined at the microscopic level.
 However, the amount of heat has been introduced macroscopically in the section on macroscopic nonequilibrium thermodynamics.
 Indeed, heat and work involved in a process are related through the first law of thermodynamics (Eq.~(\ref{eq:FirstLaw1})).
 We may assume that the existence of a nonequilibrium relation for work implies the existence of a corresponding nonequilibrium relation for the amount of heat transferred to the heat bath.
-At this point, it is important to emphasize that the uncompensated heat of Clausius (interpreted in our approach as being associated with the relaxation of effective energy levels in a small system) is an internal property of the system.
-In other words, uncompensated heat is produced within the boundaries that define the system, whereas heat, in contrast, is a transfer across those boundaries between the system and its surroundings.
-On average, the uncompensated heat corresponds to the potential amount of heat that did not have time to be exchanged with the heat bath during the work protocol (hence the term uncompensated heat, as introduced by Clausius).
-The exchanged heat, on the other hand, represents the portion of entropy flow that occurs between the system and its environment.
-A practical way to highlight the distinction between heat and Clausius' uncompensated heat is to consider an adiabatic transformation (where no heat is exchanged with the surroundings) in which the uncompensated heat accounts for the entropy irreversibly produced within the system, without any compensation by the environment.
+At this point, it is important to emphasize that the uncompensated heat of Clausius (interpreted in our approach as being associated with the relaxation of transient energy levels in a small system) is an internal property of the system.
+In other words, uncompensated heat is an amount of entropy produced within the boundaries that define the system, whereas heat, in contrast, is a transfer of entropy across those boundaries between the system and its surroundings.
+On average, the uncompensated heat corresponds to the potential amount of entropy that did not have time to be compensated by an exchange with the heat bath during the work protocol (hence the term uncompensated heat, as introduced by Clausius).
+A practical way to highlight the distinction between heat and uncompensated heat of Clausius is to consider an adiabatic transformation (where no heat is exchanged with the surroundings) in which the uncompensated heat accounts for the entropy irreversibly produced within the system, without any compensation by the environment.
 In this case, the system's temperature increases, and the transformation is not isothermal.
 We must now define what is meant by heat at the microscopic scale, under the assumption that, on average, this definition is consistent with the macroscopic one provided by thermodynamics.
 Nevertheless, at the microscopic scale, the notion of heat is not uniquely defined, and several distinct definitions coexist in the literature \cite{SEKI1}.
 Here, we analyze heat within the framework of the first law of thermodynamics ((Eq.~(\ref{eq:FirstLaw1})).
-At the microscopic level, the infinitesimal amount of heat corresponds to the difference between the total differential of the state function $U = \overline{E_{i}}$ and the microscopic work exchanged with the surroundings:
+At the microscopic level, the infinitesimal amount of heat corresponds to the difference between the total differential of the state function $U = \overline{E}$ and the random work exchanged with the surroundings: